mattppal/blog/src/content/blog/declarative-imperative.md

 Well, actually, there are a few:

-1. Imperative code takes _a long time to write_.
+- Imperative code takes _a long time to write_.
-2. Purely imperative code _doesn't generalize_.
+- Purely imperative code _doesn't generalize_.
-3. There's a steep learning curve to imperative solutions.
+- There's a steep learning curve to imperative solutions.

+These facts are often overlooked in many open-source imperative tools.
+There is a cost to implement _any_ tool, regardless of it's price.
+Building a data stack from scratch can wind up being more costly than purchasing off the shelf tools— labor is often the most expensive component.

+Furthermore, the particular nature of imperative solutions mean that _they don't generalize_, i.e. they're difficult to reuse.
+This brings us further from DRY (don't repeat yourself) principles.

+Lastly, the steep learning curve means that imperative tools impose a technological barrier to contribution.
+Need to make a small change to that dbt model?
+If you need to know bash, Git, SQL, and Python to do so, _only_ the data team will be able to make that change, creating a bottleneck.

 ### 🗣️ The declarative approach

-Declarative solutions are attractive because they're typically more concise and easier to work with.
+On the other hand, declarative solutions are attractive because they're typically more concise with a more gradual learning curve.
 Declarative code abstracts away implementation details and allows users to focus on defining the desired results.

-This can be a huge win when these tools work.
-Perhaps the most salient form of declarative programming in data engineering is ingestion tooling: we simply say "I want my Intercom data in Snowflake" and... voila!
-Fivetran makes it happen. _The reason_ ingestion benefitted so starkly from declaration?
+This can be a huge win.
+Perhaps the most salient declarative solution in data engineering is ingestion: we simply say "I want my Intercom data in Snowflake" and... voila!
+Fivetran makes it happen.

+Ingestion is a perfect problem space for declarative solutions.
 There are a predefined set of inputs and outputs: sources and targets.
 By _reusing common components_ and being intelligent about architecture, Fivetran was able to serve a declarative solution to an age-old problem.

 The downside?
 What happens when Fivetran doesn't have the connector you need?

 ![](/posts/declarative-imperative/oh-no-monkey.gif)

+<center><figcaption>A data engineer realizes they need a custom DAG/Lambda for data ingestion.</figcaption></center>

-While Airbyte [claims](https://airbyte.com/blog/data-orchestration-trends#declarative-pipelines-are-taking-over-imperative-pipelines) declarative pipelines are on the rise, purely declarative tools are an _incomplete solution at best_ without an accompanying API or imperative component.
+Though Airbyte [claims](https://airbyte.com/blog/data-orchestration-trends#declarative-pipelines-are-taking-over-imperative-pipelines) declarative pipelines are on the rise, purely declarative tools are an _incomplete solution_ without an accompanying API or imperative component.
 I've spoken about [my qualms with Airbyte](/posts/hot-takes#-hot-takes), so I will refrain from doing so here.

-_BUT_

-This is what makes a tool like Meltano so powerful.
-In addition to the _declarative_ aspect, you can also _easily build your own taps_.
+However, this is what makes a tool like [Meltano](https://meltano.com/) powerful.
+In addition to its [declarative](https://hub.meltano.com/extractors/) marketplace, you can also build your own sources/targets.
 This Swiss army knife-like functionality combines the declarative and imperative to solve _most_ problems quickly, while still allowing you to handle edge cases elegantly (using best practices).

+Though both Airbyte and Meltano have functionality for DIY source/target creation, I feel _both_ tools have a ways to go in making this a user-friendly, sustainable solution.

-This is the pattern we'll focus on for the rest of the article, the hybrid declarative/imperative tool.
+This is the pattern we'll focus on for the rest of the article: the hybrid declarative/imperative tool.

 ## 🚗 Declarative or imperative?
 An analogy

-> TODO: Does this make sense within the context of this article?
+`TODO: Does this make sense within the context of this article?`

 If you've ever heard Enzo Ferrari speak about his cars, you might have confused his [effervescence](https://www.youtube.com/watch?v=Sk1-7llcR20) for that of a passionate lover, and with good reason— his drive and legacy for manufacturing live on to this day.